Social Welfare Surcharge (SWS) in Customs - A Comprehensive Guide – NimbusPost

 Appeals: The Customs Act of 1962 provides a structure for appeals in case of disputes related to the levy of customs duties.
 This structure also applies to disputes regarding the SWS, ensuring fair and transparent resolution of disagreements.

-Offences and Penalties: Any violations relating to the payment of SWS fall under the purview of offences outlined in the Customs Act, 1962, attracting penalties as per the Act.
+Offenses and Penalties: Any violations relating to the payment of SWS fall under the purview of offences outlined in the Customs Act, 1962, attracting penalties as per the Act.

 Conclusion